HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Overall, only 10 percent of the measured websites rely on green hosting.
 This highlights that a lot could and should be done on both sides : websites opting for green hosting as well as hosting companies aiming for more sustainability.

 <p class="note">Note: these figures for green domains are based on the information that is either shared directly with The Green Web Foundation, or placed in the public domain, where it is linked in API responses for their lookup service.
-See [their explainer page](https://www.thegreenwebfoundation.org/support/why-does-my-website-show-up-as-grey-in-the-green-web-checker/) for why a site might show up as 'not green' when you think it should.</p>
+See <a hreflang="en" href="https://www.thegreenwebfoundation.org/support/why-does-my-website-show-up-as-grey-in-the-green-web-checker/">their explainer page</a> for why a site might show up as 'not green' when you think it should.</p>

 ## Reducing the environmental impact of websites